Higher Life movement

-The Christian theological tradition of Keswickianism historically became popularized through the Keswick Conventions, the first of which was a tent revival in 1875 at Saint John's Church in Keswick.
+The Christian theological tradition of Keswickianism historically became popularized through the Keswick Conventions, the first of which was a tent revival in 1875 at Saint John's Church in Keswick, England.

-The Higher Life movement, also known as deeper Christian life, the Keswick movement or Keswickianism (/ˌkɛzᵻˈkiənɪzəm/ KEZ-i-KEE-ə-niz-əm), is a Protestant theological tradition within evangelical Christianity that espoused a distinct teaching on the doctrine of entire sanctification.
+The Higher Life movement, also known as deeper Christian life, the Keswick movement, or Keswickianism (/ˌkɛzᵻˈkiənɪzəm/ KEZ-i-KEE-ə-niz-əm), is a Protestant theological tradition within Evangelical Christianity that espoused a distinct teaching on the doctrines of entire sanctification, healing, and spiritual gifts.

 Its name comes from the Higher Christian Life, a book by William Boardman published in 1858, as well as from the town in which the movement was first promoted—Keswick Conventions in Keswick, England, the first of which was a tent revival in 1875 and continues to this day.